Noroff-Education/project-exam-2/README.md

 There are two versions of the API you can choose.

 The **hosted API version** you don't have to set up yourself, you will only need a key to use it.
-A key will be supplied to you if you choose this option - please contact Connor on Discord or via email to get a key: connor.brien@noroff.no.
+A key will be supplied to you if you choose this option - please contact Connor on Discord or via email to get a key: connor.brien at noroff.no.

 You won't be able to change any code in this API.